tagazok/my-workshops/static-web-apps/tutorial.md

 * Select your subscription.
 * Select the same resource group you created for your project.
-* Enter a name to itendify your Cosmos DB account.
+* Enter a name to identify your Cosmos DB account.
 (This name should be unique).
 * Select the location where your database is going to be hosted.
-We recommand to use the closest location to your users.
+We recommand using the closest location to your users.
 * Select `Provisioned throughput` as there is a free tier to it.
 * Select `Apply` when asked if you want to Apply the free tier discount
 * Click on `Review + Create` and then on `Create`.